-The last few months of pregnancy can feel like the longest months of your life.
+The last few months of pregnancy can feel like the longest months of your life (or maybe that was just me?).
 You’re tired, uncomfortable, and just ready to meet your baby already!
-The waiting can be stressful.
-Using the last couple months of your pregnancy to prepare for your baby’s arrival is a great way to make the time pass more quickly.
+While the waiting can be stressful, using the last couple months of your pregnancy to prepare for your baby’s arrival is a great way to make the time pass more quickly.
 And to make life easier after your baby arrives.
 Which they will, eventually.
 I promise!
 Check out these 15 practical ways to prepare for baby!

 This is probably the most fun item on my list of ways to prepare for your baby.
 I love baby clothes.
 They are so tiny and adorable.
 I get warm fuzzies just looking at them.

 With new clothes, it’s tempting to cut off all the tags and wash and fold every adorable outfit.
 But don’t.
 Choose the things you love and know you will definitely use.
 Wash and put them away.
 But for the rest, even with newborn clothes, if you have a large number, keep the tags on anything you’re not sure about.

 If you have a large baby, they might be out of newborn clothes in a few weeks.
 If you keep the tags on you can exchange anything you never get a chance to use for a larger size.

 For size 3 months and up, I suggest keeping the tags on and holding off on washing anything new you might not end up using.
 You’ll be super busy after your baby arrives.
 But you’ll also be washing many, many loads of laundry.
 And will have plenty of time to wash these when your baby is ready for them.

 For hand-me-downs, returning them is obviously not a concern, so wash everything you plan to use.
 And donate anything you were given but hate (it happens).
 You’ll need the space for things you actually will use.

 If you can’t resist cutting every tag and washing and folding all the adorable baby clothes, well, I don’t blame you!
 I did it too with my first!